 By default, all granted payment method nonces are vaultable.
-Once the recipient vaults a granted payment method nonce, the resulting payment method behaves like any other in their Vault, with two exceptions: granting and exporting.
+Once the recipient vaults a granted payment method nonce, the resulting payment method behaves like any other in their Vault beyond the restrictions of the Grant API.

 When using the Grant API, the grantor can control whether or not the recipient is able to vault a granted payment method.
 If the grantor doesn't allow vaulting, the recipient will only be able to create a single transaction with the granted payment method nonce.